sobjornstad/PSDaylog/README.md

 you can use PowerShell's filtering tools!

 Use `Get-Help Find-Daylog` for a full description of all the supported parameters.

-Several other parameters do things other than simple filters:

-* `-Unresolved`: Shows only items of type `todo` whose `=name`s have not been given as the value of a `:resolves` property in any entry.
-* `-NoBreak`: If `!autobreak` directives are in use, filter out the automatic break entries.

 ### `Format-DaylogTimecard`